-I’m also going to try to focus on editors that will be good for beginners, since that’s where I am with coding (and that’s where we all need to start out).
+I’m also going to try to focus on editors that will be good for beginners.
+This is because that’s where I am with coding (and that’s where we all need to start).

 (A brief aside before we start: I am ethically obligated by the higher order or people who write about text editors to point out at this point that text editors aren’t the same as IDEs or Integrated Development Environments.
 IDEs are more like Swiss Army Knives, whereas text editors are like screwdrivers.
 Word screwdrivers.
 A couple of the text editors we look at will tread the boundary between these.)

 This is the first editor I wrote code in, and there’s a soft spot in my heart for it.
 It passes what I think is the most essential test for any text editor, which is that it’s intuitive to start using.
 You just open up a file as you would with any interface, and can begin coding.

 The extra features with it are pretty bog standard things like code folding.
 What’s code folding, I wondered, can I make code origami?
 Imagine my disappointment when I found out it just hides lines of code when I’m not actively working on them.
 Useful, but no cranes for me.).
 I like the dive in and begin aspects of Sublime Text.
 If you’re used to typing in a word processor, Sublime Text is a pretty solid introductory text editor.

 If you’re used to typing in a word processor, Sublime Text is a pretty solid introductory text editor.